 As a parent, you know how important it is for your child to have healthy self-esteem.
-And, like many problems that we face in life, the earlier you spot signs of trouble, the better for your child.
+And, like many problems that we face in life, the earlier you spot signs of low self esteem, the better for your child.

 According to psychologists, it becomes harder to help your child when their self-esteem is entirely shattered.
 It is therefore imperative that you stay on the lookout for signs of withering self-esteem.